lilithaJVC/Music-app/README.md

 ![settngs1](https://github.com/user-attachments/assets/09ba41e0-4c2b-454f-af96-e99eac491c9e)

-  <li>The game also has a results page where users can view their scores on the quizzes they have taken.</li>
+  <li>The game also has a results page where users can view their scores on the quizzes they have taken.
+As well as view all the questions of the quiz they just completed.</li>
   <li>We have integrated AI/Gemini, allowing users to ask questions and receive AI-generated answers displayed in the app.</li>
 </ul>
 <p> </p>